cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 Regardless of user-specific Egress Perimiter Control policy, egress is always permitted to services that are managed by Cockroach Labs and are essential to your cluster's functionality.
 {{site.data.alerts.end}}

-The [Cloud API](cloud-api.html) provides a real-time status for if the rule enablement is in progress or is complete.

-## Using Egress Perimeter Controls with the Cloud Console API
+## Prerequisites to using Egress Perimeter Controls with the Cloud Console API

-### Prerequisites

 - You need a Cockroach Cloud account with billing enabled.
 Egress Perimeter Controls are available only for {{ site.data.products.dedicated }}, not {{ site.data.products.serverless }} clusters, and {{ site.data.products.dedicated }} clusters cost money to run.